Ideology of the Chinese Communist Party: Stance on religion

 The CCP, as an officially atheist institution, prohibits party members from belonging to a religion.
 Although religion is banned for party members, personal beliefs are not held accountable.
 During Mao's rule, religious movements were oppressed, and religious organizations were forbidden to have contact with foreigners.
 All religious organizations were state-owned and not independent.
 Relations with foreign religious institutions were worsened when in 1947, and again in 1949, the Vatican forbade any Catholic to support a communist party.
 On questions of religion, Deng was more open than Mao, but the issue was left unresolved during his leadership.
 According to Ye Xiaowen, the former director of the State Administration for Religious Affairs, "In its infancy, the socialist movement was critical of religion.
 In Marx's eyes, theology had become a bastion protecting the feudal ruling class in Germany.
 Therefore, the political revolution had to start by criticizing religion.
 It was from this perspective that Marx said 'religion is the opium of the people'."
 It was because of Marx's writings that the CCP initiated anti-religious policies under Mao and Deng.
 The popularity of Falun Gong, and its subsequent banning by state authorities, led to the convening of a three-day National Work Conference for Religious Affairs in 1999, the highest-level gathering on religious affairs in the party's history.
 Jiang Zemin, who had subscribed to the classical Marxist view that religion would wither away, was forced to change his mind when he learnt that religion in China was in fact growing, not decreasing.
 In his concluding speech to the National Work Conference, Jiang asked the participants to find a way to make "socialism and religion adapt to each other".
 He added that "asking religions to adapt to socialism doesn't mean we want religious believers to give up their faith".
 Jiang ordered Ye Xiaowen to study the classical Marxist works in depth to find an excuse to liberalize the CCP's policy on religion.
 It was discovered that Friedrich Engels had written that religion would survive as long as problems existed.
 With this rationale, religious organizations were given more autonomy.

+However religiosity is to some degree present in the CCP, with one studying showing that 6% of CCP members identify with a religion.